thumbliner/thumbliner/work.md

 ### Game Developer
 *2006–09  ·  Bourne Aviation*
-Built a community—writing code, designing systems, and shaping the experience—to learn and entertain.
+Built a community—writing, coding, and designing the experience—to learn and entertain.

 ---